 Your employees are a great way to promote any initiative of your organization because they come off as more personable than you brand, and they have a larger combined reach than your brand.
 When your brand’s account promotes something or engages with people at a conference, these people will view it as an ad.
 They’ll see a brand trying to talk to them and know that this brand has an agenda.
-But when an individual person reaches out to them, they’re more receptive to it.
+But when an shares that same information, they’re more receptive to it.
 People are seen as more trustworthy than brands are, so they lead to stronger engagement rates.

 What To Promote?

 You want to leverage the longer reach and the perception of being trustworthy that your employees have.
 You can do this by having them and engage with people, but you can also have your employees promote all sorts of initiatives your company might have at an event.
 You can have your employees post or share content about visiting your booth, attending your sessions, watching a live demo that you’re holding at a certain time, etc. Employees can invite people to these initiatives and offer to meet them there.
 By having your employees post about these initiatives through conference hashtags, your initiatives will have a much stronger reach.

 On its own, your brand’s account will have a harder time engaging with attendees and promoting initiatives because people are more trustworthy than a brand.
 For any initiative that you want employees to promote at a show, you should create digital banners about these initiatives ahead of time, whether it's visiting your booth or attending a session, so they can share them on social media.